yktoo/yktoo.com/content/blog/posts/0111/index.en.md

     - /en/blog/post/111
 ---

 Tonight I surprised myself.
-It all began when my materials about [Dias Latinos]({{< relref "0109" >}}), the footage in particular, were all of a sudden highly evaluated by the [Desperados](http://www.desperados-music.com/) band, mentioned in the above post.
+It all began when my materials about {{< intref "0109" "Dias Latinos" >}}, the footage in particular, were all of a sudden highly evaluated by the [Desperados](http://www.desperados-music.com/) band, mentioned in the above post.
 The frontman Daniël de Jong asked me if I could give him the original footage to use it for their promo package.
 We've met, started chatting and… then I decided I could make an interview out of it.

 <!--more-->